storj/docs/app/(docs)/learn/self-host/gateway-st/page.md

 ---

 {% callout type="info"  %}
 A download can become a chargeable event for 2 times the actual file size if the gateway is running on another cloud provider.
-We recommend interfacing with the network directly through the [](docId:TC-N6QQVQg8w2cRqvEqEf) or using our [](docId:AsyYcUJFbO1JI8-Tu8tW3).
+We recommend interfacing with the network directly through the [](docId:TC-N6QQVQg8w2cRqvEqEf) or using our [Storj-Hosted S3 Compatible Gateway](docId:AsyYcUJFbO1JI8-Tu8tW3).
 {% /callout %}

 For a complete list of the supported architectures and API calls for the S3 Gateway, see [](docId:eEZ6hkJK6U7J7SyVwV5Th).